BlockchainCommons/Gordian/Envelope/Use-Cases/Wellness.md

     1["e487b47f<br/>#quot;ur:crypto-key/hdcxvaftbypkwlstdsaabefgnb…#quot;"]
     style 1 stroke:#55f,stroke-width:3.0px
 ```
-Here's what it looks like after it's been encrypted with her public
+Here's what it looks like after it's been encrypted with Nadia's public
 key and sharded:
 ```
 ENCRYPTED [